+Planning/Research Methods

-Planning/Research Methods: An interdisciplinary team, including providers, nurses and operational support staff, was established to implement a weekend coverage model for a six week period.
+An interdisciplinary team, including providers, nurses and operational support staff, was established to implement a weekend coverage model for a six week time-period.
 This effort included extensive collaboration between an existing tele-ICU program, Mayo Clinic Rochester (hub) and Mayo Clinic Health system - Mankato (spoke) team members.
 As part of the planning process, workflows, communication and training plans were developed.
 A post-implementation survey was deployed to assess the satisfaction of both patients and providers.

+Implementation Methods

-Implementation Methods: The startup costs for this project were minimal, as existing tele-ICU technology was utilized in the spoke site.
+The startup costs for this project were minimal, as existing tele-ICU technology was utilized in the spoke site.
 To cover areas without existing technology, a mobile telemedicine cart was used.

 Each morning, the team would huddle and round to determine the appropriate plan of care for each patient.
-Initiation of telemedicine consults was determined based on need by the spoke provider.
+The decision to initiate a telemedicine consult was made by the spoke provider and based on individual patient need.

 Bedside nurses played a pivotal role in providing education and explanation to patients before and during the telemedicine interactions.